How to Prep Cloth Diapers

 What type of detergent can you use?

 You can make your own.
-(We have a recipe on this blog.) or purchase a detergent.
+(DIY Cloth Diaper Detergent) or purchase a detergent.

 There are several brands.
-I’m sure I will miss some.
-Just because a detergent is listed here does not mean that I personally support it!
-I have not had the chance to try these, as I have always made my own.
+I’m sure I will miss some, and just because a detergent is listed here does not mean that I personally support it.
+I have not had the chance to try all of these, as I have primarily made my own.
 Detergent can be different from one household to the next.
 Baby’s skin sensitivity, water hardness, wash routine and other things can play a factor in effectiveness.

 If it was microfiber, I'd probably just use half a tablespoon.